 Have you ever visited or lived in a haunted house?
 Do you collect antiques?
 Would you fancy having to say ‘no’ to Russell Crowe?

-Images ©Debbie Johansson.
+All images ©Debbie Johansson.